 The Scheme may invest in quoted and unquoted securities of UK and overseas markets including equities and fixed interest and index linked bonds, cash, property and pooled funds.
-Where invested in pooled funds, the trustees are satisfied that the funds selected are consistent with the objectives of the Scheme, particularly in relation to diversification, risk, expected return and liquidity.
+Where invested in pooled funds, the trustees are satisfied that the funds selected are consistent with the objectives of the Scheme, particularly in relation to diversification, risk, expected return, responsible investment and liquidity.
 The Scheme may also make use of derivatives and contracts for difference (or in pooled funds investing in these products) for the purpose of efficient portfolio management, as well as annuity contracts.
-The trustees consider all of these classes of investment to be suitable in the circumstances of the Scheme, however, will take into account the Scheme's objectives, funding position and the level of expected return required from its investments when determining the strategic asset allocation at any point in time.